 Coyne later termed the tour “an absurd joy” and “an incredible feat”.

 “At five o’clock in the morning, you think if you’re lucky, you’re going to crawl in, and you’re barely going to be able to play, and you’re barely going to be able to sing and just hope, hope that you’re going to survive it,” he added.
-“Everywhere we’d go, would give us energy.
+“Everywhere we’d go, [our fans] would give us energy.
 Everywhere we’d go, we’d walk away with more energy.”

 But, alas, the Lips’ record lasted only a couple of years, as the aforementioned Hayes broke the record by doing 10 shows in 10 cities in a 24 hour span in 2014.
 But all of those shows were in the northeast and none down south or in Mississippi where the Lips achieved their claim to fame a decade ago.